auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 - **Interactor** - Contains the business logic that are described by the use cases in the application.
 The interactor is responsible for fetching data from the model layer (using network or local database), and its implementation is totally independent of the user interface.
 It's important to remember that network and database managers are not part of VIPER, so they are treated as separated dependencies.

 - **Presenter** - Contains view logic to format data to be displayed.
 In MVVM, this is part of the job done by the ViewModelController in our example.
 The presenter receives data from the interactor, creates a view model instance and carry it to the View.
-Also, it reacts to user inputs, asking for more data or sending it back to the Interactor.
+Also, it reacts to user inputs, asking for more data or sending it back to the interactor.

 - **Entity** - Has part of the responsibilities of the model layer in the other architectures.
 Entities are plain data objects, with no business logic, managed by the interactor and by the data managers.